 Vision 110 –Stage1– initiatives

-Business StrategyStrengthening production capacity for drugs and reduce manufacturing costs
+Business StrategyStrengthening production capacity for drugs and reducing manufacturing costs

 - Maximize production capacity through reliable operation of Takaoka Plant and overall optimization of other plants